Here’s an intro to GABA and Serotonin deficiency and a short Brain Quiz to help tell the two apart. Welcome to your

 10) I have insomnia.
 T / F

 Is there a way to fix these without medications?

 The best way to FIX the deficiency and prevent further decline is to stop-look-and-listen to what your life is telling you.
 For me, I was clearly overworking, struggling with the deaths of my parents and my godchild, in menopause and more.

 Since GABA and Serotonin act as the “brakes” in our over-active bodies, GABA and Serotonin deficiency need plenty of sleep, fats, and protein to keep in balance.
-Sugars, starches, dieting, and lack of sleep or down time can cause the physical and emotional dominoes listed above to fall one after the other.
+Sugars, excess starches, dieting, and lack of sleep or down time can cause the physical and emotional dominoes listed above to fall one after the other.